ishikaray16/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/automation-demo-guide.rst

 4: Use any name and a description for "XC Bot Defense Connector for BIG-IP in GCP".
 For example, here "gcp-xcbotdefense-connector" is used.

-5: Set the Application Region to "US", Connector Type "F5 BIG-IP iApp (v17.0 or greater) > save and exit
+5: Set the Application Region to "US", Connector Type "F5 BIG-IP iApp (v17.0 or greater) > save and exit.
+(Note: The XC Bot Defense Connector region should be same as the GCP region which we will be passing later)

 .. image:: assets/xc_bot_connector.png